jgd78/CityImage-Classifier/README.md

 Imageresizer takes each image and resizes it to a (293,400,700,3) image with channels RGB mode and 293 training examples.

 The model uses a convolutional neural network for feature extraction to train the classifier on.
-This in includes 3 repetitions of 2D convolution followed by a max pooling layer.
+This includes 3 repetitions of 2D convolution followed by a max pooling layer.
 The 2D convolutions have 32, 64, and 128 filters respectively, each with a (3,3) filter size.
 The max pooling each have a (2,2) pool size.
 Finally, there is a flatten layer followed by 2 fully connected layers.
 The ouput has a softmax activation.